eborghi10/my_ROS_mobile_robot/README.md

 3) **from_keyboard_node_test**: lightweight implementation of the code _from_keyboard_node_.
 It uses local variables inside the class instead of global variables.

 4) **pid_wheels_action_server**: the action server do the math for the PID.
-The action client interacts with the PID action server and receives the keyboard commands in order to translate into wheel velocities.
+The action client interacts with the PID action server and with the _control_node_.
 This package will be hosted in the Raspberry Pi.

 5) **arduino_actuators**: integration of the first two packages (_AS5048-ros-node_ and _from_keyboard_node_) into a single package.

 6) **robot_msgs**: custom messages for motors and encoders.
 From here, I'll implement a new approach.

+7) **control_node**: receives the keyboard commands in order to translate into wheel velocities, then, sends them to the action client.

 ----